Technology for Developing Regions

 Adjunct Professor

-how systematically excluded communities adapt technology, algorithmic fairness and transparency, human control over algorithms, ethnography
+how systematically excluded communities adopt technology and adapt it to their needs, human control over algorithms, ethnography

 Professor